ClickCease

 Tesla

-Tesla is issuing an auto defect recall for more than 475,000 of its Model 3 and Model S electric cars to address rearview camera and trunk safety problems that increase the risk of a crash.
+Tesla is issuing an auto defect recall for more than 475,000 of its Model 3 and Model S electric cars to address rearview camera and trunk safety problems that increase the crash risk.

 According to a Reuters news report, the National Highway Traffic Safety Administration (NHTSA) has been discussing another camera issue with Tesla, while investigating its driver-assist system, Autopilot.